AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 The _Preferred Vertical Rate_ SHOULD be indicated by using a higher `urn:x-nmos:cap:meta:preference` value in Constraint Set(s) describing this value vs. other _Supported Vertical Rates_.

-#### Video Data Block
+#### Short Video Descriptors

-Video Data Block is defined in [CTA-861][CTA-861] section 7.5.1.
+Short Video Descriptor (SVD) format is defined in [CTA-861][CTA-861] section 7.5.1.

-It operates with Video Identification Codes (VICs), each of them is associated with a union of frame width, height and rate and interlace mode.
+It operates with Video Identification Codes (VICs).
+Each of them is associated with a union of frame width, height and rate and interlace mode.
 This mapping is defined in [CTA-861][CTA-861] section 4.1.

+### Vertical Frequency Discrepancy

+[E-EDID][E-EDID] describes video timings which actual vertical frequency may not be equal to the grain rate of the corresponding video mode.

+Established Timings, Standard Timings and CVT 3 Byte Codes operate with video mode descriptions with integer vertical frequencies although these video modes correspond to video timings with fractional vertical frequencies (some of these timings are described in [DMT][DMT]).

+Describing such video modes in Receiver Capabilities is implementation specific. `urn:x-nmos:cap:format:grain_rate` in corresponding Constraint Set(s) MUST describe vertical frequency from either the video mode or the video timings and MAY describe both.

+Some VICs ([CTA-861][CTA-861] section 4.1) are marked as associated with two flavours of the same mode: with a vertical frequency that is an integer multiple of 6 Hz and a vertical frequency adjusted by a factor of 1000/1001. `urn:x-nmos:cap:format:grain_rate` in corresponding Constraint Set(s) MUST describe at least one of these vertical frequencies and MAY describe both.

+### Video Mode Preference

+The first Detailed Timing Descriptors in [E-EDID][E-EDID], called _Preferred Timing Mode_, is always present and the Constraint Set(s) that represent it MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets.

-If the first VIC takes precedence over _Preferred Timing Mode_ (as described in [CTA-861][CTA-861] section 7.5), then the related Constraint Set MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets, taking precedence over the Constraint Set related to the _Preferred Timing Mode_.
-VICs describing _Native Video Formats_ MUST be described with higher `urn:x-nmos:cap:meta:preference` values than video modes not marked as native.
+If the first Short Video Descriptor takes precedence over _Preferred Timing Mode_ (as described in [CTA-861][CTA-861] section 7.5), then the corresponding Constraint Set MUST have the highest `urn:x-nmos:cap:meta:preference` value among the Constraint Sets, taking precedence over the Constraint Set that represent the _Preferred Timing Mode_.

-Some VICs are marked as associated with two flavours of the same mode: with a frame rate that is an integer multiple of 6 Hz and a frame rate adjusted by a factor of 1000/1001.
-Such VICs MUST be described with `urn:x-nmos:cap:format:grain_rate` supporting both frame rate values.
+Constraint Sets for Detailed Timing Descriptors and Short Video Descriptors describing _Native Video Formats_ MUST have higher `urn:x-nmos:cap:meta:preference` values than Constraint Sets for video modes not marked as native.

-### Color subsampling
+### Color Subsampling

 If EDID doesn't have the [CTA-861][CTA-861] Extension Block, color subsampling formats MUST be taken from Base EDID, otherwise from the Extenstion Block.